global-asp/asp-source/en/0015_together-were-strong.md

 One harsh winter, many people in the land were sick.
 Ma Monikazi's cheeks burned.
 Sweat dripped from her body.
 She wanted to hold the icy grass to her face to cool down.
-Under her blanket she held her belly and sang to the baby inside her: “Be strong, little one.
+Under her blanket she held her belly and sang to the baby inside her: "Be strong, little one.
 Winter's not long.
 Be brave, little one.
-Together we're strong!”
+Together we're strong!"

 Her stomach growled when the baby's powerful kicks woke her at night.
 She ate the leftover meat in the cooking pot, hungry for life.